Also known as: Wafer Ash, Hop Tree

 Larval Host Plant: Giant Swallowtail butterfly

 How to Grow: The soil must have excellent drainage so there’s no root rot during the wet season.
 If your soil doesn’t drain well then amended with pine bark, sand, compost and/or build up your planting area as a raised bed.
 Staking your tree for the first year then removing the stake the following year will help support the plant and result in a straighter, stronger trunk.
-Hop trees will grow in full sun but we have noticed that our trees are growing healthier and stronger in filter shade as a under-story tree beneath our older pine trees.
-If you are growing your tree/trees in a container good drainage is a must and allowing the container to become somewhat dry before watering will insure that the roots do not become too wet.
-Use a well balanced or slow release fertilizer and remember less is more, you can easily burn up a plant when applying too much fertilizer.
-For the first year we do apply a root simulator to help build a healthy root system as this is key to long term support for the tree.
+Hop trees will grow in full sun but we have noticed that our trees are growing healthier and stronger in filter shade as an under-story tree beneath our older pine trees.
+If you are growing your tree/trees in a container good drainage is a must and allowing the container to become somewhat dry before watering will ensure that the roots do not become too wet.
+Use a well balanced or slow-release fertilizer and remember less is more, you can easily burn up a plant when applying too much fertilizer.
+For the first year, we do apply a root stimulator to help build a healthy root system as this is key to long-term support for the tree.